 Practical Nursing Certificate

-The Practical Nursing Certificate is offered through a summer “exit” course between the first and second year of the Associate Degree Nursing Program and is approved by the Illinois Department of Financial and Professional Regulation, www.idfpr.com.
+The Practical Nursing Certificate is offered through a summer “exit” course between the first and second year of the Associate Degree Nursing Program and is approved by the Illinois Department of Financial and Professional Regulation, www.idfpr.illinois.gov.
+This exit is separate from the Associate Degree Program’s ACEN accreditation and not covered under the programmatic umbrella.
 Students wishing to sit for the practical nurse licensing exam are required to successfully complete this summer option.
 This does not require exiting the Associate Degree Program, it just provides another option to add to your educational experience.
-Please see catalog or contact a Program Advisor for more information.
+Please see catalog or contact an Allied Health Advisor for more information.